ankurrohilla/tomcat/README.md

 ## The main.tf file

-Is a terraform file which creates a trigger on Google Cloud Build on the supplied parameters
+Is a terraform file which creates a trigger on Google Cloud Build on the supplied